EuxineTL/clickshare_warranty/tests/test_plan.md

     4. Cannot find the warranty end date
     - It's a failed case, which means it is not the claimed valid number

+## Todo
+- support more browsers
+- Automate the WebDriver download
+- CrossBrowserTesting